Casco Bay High School: Administration

 Derek Pierce was Casco Bay's founding principal, serving since the school's opening in 2005 through the 2023-2024 academic year.
 In 2014, he won Nellie Mae's Larry O'Toole Award for exhibiting "great leadership through innovation or courage in moving student-centered approaches to learning forward".
 CBHS received $100,000 as a result.
 Two years later in 2016, Pierce was named Maine Principal of the Year by the Maine Principal's Association.

 In 2024, Priya Natarajan took over as principal after Derek Pierce's retirement.
+With the support of numerous founding faculty members who still teach at the school (including, but not limited to: David Burke, Stewart Croft, and Susan McCray), Natarajan continues to uphold and honor all Casco Bay High School traditions, quests, and expeditions.